Quincy (comic strip): Publication history

 Quincy strip of March 8, 1971, in which the title character gives his age.
 Note use of screentone effects.

-The comic strip Quincy, starring a 9- or 10-year-old African-American title character being raised by his grandmother in Manhattan's Harlem neighborhood, debuted on June 13 or June 17, 1970 (sources differ), syndicated to newspapers by King Features Syndicate.
+The comic strip Quincy, starring a 9- or 10-year-old African-American title character being raised by his grandmother in Manhattan's Harlem neighborhood, debuted on June 13, 1970, syndicated to newspapers by King Features Syndicate.
+The character Quincy had been appearing in Shearer's weekly panel "Next Door" since 1962.

 Creator Ted Shearer, born in Jamaica, himself grew up in Harlem, although by the time he created Quincy he was living in Westchester County, immediately north of New York City.
 Upon launching the comic strip, Shearer left his 15-year position as an art director at the large advertising agency BBDO.

 Shearer had previously sold single-panel gag cartoons to King Features' Laff-a-Day feature.
 After a chance commuter-train meeting with King Features artist Bill Gilmartin, where Shearer showed some of his work and noted that his cartoons had been published in The Saturday Evening Post, Collier's and other magazines, an impressed Gilmartin brought Shearer's work to wider attention at the syndicate.

 The strip ended in 1986, upon Shearer's retirement.

 Quincy appeared in at least a half-dozen comic-book stories, most of them written and drawn by Shearer.
 These appeared in three comics: King Features' school-distributed King Reading Library #R-01 (1973), the premiere of a series that took previously published content and rewrote it in simpler language for young readers or those with limited reading skills; King Features' free, promotional one-shot Let's Read the Newspaper (1974); and King Features' and General Electric's free, educational one-shot Quincy Looks Into His Future.